 To setup Mandatory Company Holidays you need to do three things:

-1) Enable "COMPANY HOLIDAYS MANDATORY" By going to: Administration > Company >Settings > Timeoff settings (global) Once in the time off settings screen, if you scroll down to the section entitled 'Company Holidays' You will need to set the 'Company Holidays Mandatory' field to 'Yes' (also you can set this in Site options under HR/Sites for individual sites should this only apply to certain employees/locations/companies etc)
+Once in the time off settings screen, if you scroll down to the section entitled 'Company Holidays' you will need to set the 'Company holidays mandatory' field to 'Yes'

 When adding mandatory holidays, these can be restricted by department, site or cost centre using the various options: the mandatory holiday which is being entered will only apply to the options which you choose.